-Miniatures are small figurines which are quite detailed.
+Miniatures are small figurines that are quite detailed.
 They may also be referred to as ‘models’.
 Miniatures are usually made from injection-molded plastic.
 The miniatures in the photo are used in Necromunda (details on Amazon).

 They are usually in the shape of player characters such as elves and wizards.
-Some games create miniatures for the monsters in the game like in Zombies!!! and the now out of print Dungeons and Dragons: The Board Game starter set.
+Some games create miniatures for the monsters in the game like in Zombies!!! and the now out-of-print Dungeons and Dragons: The Board Game starter set.

-Miniatures are made to the scale of the boardgame so that the models look like they fit with the game.
+Miniatures are made to the scale of the board game so that the models look like they fit with the game.
 The scale is generally determined by the size of the grid squares on the board.
 For example, a common standard is 1×1 inch squares.

 Because the cost to produce detailed plastic models is much higher than creating cardboard pieces, miniatures may only be made to represent player characters in a game.
 For example, Gloomhaven (details on Amazon) contains miniatures for all the player characters in the game, but the monsters are cardboard standees.

 Just as Necromunda players paint their miniatures, board gamers may paint the miniatures for the board games they love.

 Usually used when referring to pieces that have the shape of a pawn in chess, pawns are usually made from wood or plastic.